HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 bash scripts/knowledge_qa/llava_fka_qa_stage2.sh
 ```

-It is important to note that during each stage of training, the parameters from the previous stage need to be accessed via the `pretrain_knowledge_params_path`.
-And the parameters should be extraxted by [code](LLaVA/checkpoints/scripts/get_non_lora_trainables.py).
+It is important to note that during each stage of training, the parameters from the previous stage need to be accessed via attribute `pretrain_knowledge_params_path`, and the parameters should be extraxted by [code](LLaVA/checkpoints/scripts/get_non_lora_trainables.py).

 ### :two: Qwen-VL